 Kittiwakes are a species of gull found throughout the Northern Hemisphere.
 They are often a colonial nesting species (Mitchell, et al., 2004).
 The breeding season typically begins within the first two weeks of May (Mitchell, et al., 2004; Taylor, et al., 2012), although sometimes as early as January or February (DEHLG, 2015).
 Fledging occurs between five and seven weeks (Vincenzi & Mangel, 2013).
 Work on the island during the 2021 season showed Kittiwakes following this pattern (B Power 2021, personal communication).
 Skellig Michael holds nationally important numbers of kittiwake.
-Data collected under the National Seabird Monitoring Programme over the period 2013 - 2018 estimated the breeding population of kittiwakes are on the Red List of Birds of Conservation Concern, Ireland (BoCCI) 2020-2026 (Gilbert, et al., 2021).
+Data collected under the National Seabird Monitoring Programme over the period 2013 - 2018 estimated the breeding population of kittiwake on Skellig Michael to comprise 789 apparently occupied nests (Cummins et al., 2019) Kittiwakes are on the Red List of Birds of Conservation Concern, Ireland (BoCCI) 2020-2026 (Gilbert, et al., 2021).